Stanton, Michigan: Geography

+Stanton is in central Montcalm County, 17 mi by road northeast of Greenville, the largest city in the county.
+Stanton is located at the corners of four townships, incorporating land from each: Day Township to the northeast, Evergreen Township to the southeast, Sidney Township to the southwest, and Douglass Township to the northwest.
+According to the U.S. Census Bureau, the city has a total area of 2.15 sqmi, all land.

-The Stanton post office, with ZIP code 48888, also serves portions of the four surrounding townships: Day Township to the northeast, Evergreen Township to the southeast, Sidney Township to the southwest, and Douglass Township to the northwest, as well as areas of Ferris Township to the east of Day, Belvidere Township to the north of Douglass, and Pine Township to the west of Douglass.
+The Stanton post office, with ZIP code 48888, also serves portions of the four surrounding townships list above, as well as areas of Ferris Township to the east of Day, Belvidere Township to the north of Douglass, and Pine Township to the west of Douglass.